mihaiconstantin/difftex/README.md

     ...
 ```

-If a specific workflow requires running `latexdiff` with different or more
+If a specific project requires running `latexdiff` with different or more
 options, one can edit the file `/usr/local/bin/difftex` to adjust the
 `latexdiff` command call accordingly.
-For example, adding the following will
+For example, adding the following (i.e.,
-instruct `latexdiff` to also add markup for changes in the *Abstract* section of
+see below) will instruct `latexdiff` to include markup for changes in the
-a manuscript.
+*Abstract* section of a manuscript.

 ``` bash
 --append-context2cmd="abstract" \
 ```

-If one is interested in ignoring changes for entire environments (e.g.,
+If one is interested in ignoring changes for entire environments (e.g., the
-`figure`), the following trick can be used (i.e., see [this
+`figure` environment), the following trick can be used (i.e., see [this
 answer](https://tex.stackexchange.com/a/73649/134807) for more information):

 ```bash